 Select the input source

-1. In the Collection Name field, enter a unique name for this input that you will remember.
+- In the Collection Name field, enter a unique and memorable name for this input.

-2. In the Event Types list box, locate the print monitoring event types you want this input to monitor.
+- In Event Types, locate the print monitoring event types you want this input to monitor.

-6. In the Baseline control, click the Yes radio button to run the input as soon as it starts, and no further.
+- In the Baseline control, click Yes to run the input as soon as it starts and no further.
 Click No to run the input at the interval specified in the Interval (in minutes) field.

 Specify input settings

-2. Set the Host name value.
+- Set the Host name.
 You have several choices for this setting.
 Learn more about setting the host value in About hosts.

-3. Set the Index that Splunk Enterprise should send data to.
-Leave the value as "default", unless you have defined multiple indexes to handle different types of events.
-In addition to indexes for user data, Splunk Enterprise has a number of utility indexes, which also appear in this dropdown box.
+- Set the Index that the Splunk platform will send data to.
+Leave the value as "default", unless you defined multiple indexes to handle different types of events.
+In addition to indexes for user data, the Splunk platform has a number of utility indexes, which also appear in this drop-down list.

 Review your choices

-2. If they do not match what you want, click < to go back to the previous step in the wizard.
+- If they do not match what you want, click the left-pointing angle bracket (<) to go back to the previous step in the wizard.
 Otherwise, click Submit.

-Splunk Enterprise then loads the "Success" page and begins indexing the specified print information.
+The Splunk platform loads the Success page and begins indexing the specified print information.

-inputs.conf to configure host monitoring.
-For information on how to edit configuration files, see About configuration files in the Admin manual.
+For information on how to edit configuration files, see About configuration files in the Admin Manual.

 Print monitoring configuration values

-Following are some examples of how to use the Windows host monitoring configuration attributes in
+The following examples show how to use the Windows printer monitoring configuration settings in inputs.conf.

 # Monitor printers on system.
 [WinPrintMon://printer] type = printer baseline = 0 # Monitor print jobs.
 [WinPrintMon://job] type = job baseline = 1 # Monitor printer driver installation and removal.
 [WinPrintMon://driver] type = driver baseline = 1 # Monitor printer ports.
 [WinPrintMon://port] type = port baseline = 1